-As SeaWorld continues its transformation into serious theme park contender it is adding rides at quite a rate.
-The Biggest and Fastest to date being the Electric Eel.
+As SeaWorld continues its transformation into a serious theme park contender it is adding rides at quite a rate.
+One of The Biggest and Fastest Rides added to date is the Electric Eel.
 Standing as the tallest and Fastest Coaster in San Diego the Eel is quite a ride.
 We take a ride on the beast to see if it can help Seaworld recover from the recent damage done by the negative press.
 We have to say we like this ride a LOT, but it does have a few issues.

 - Location – Seaworld – San Diego

 - Average Queue time – 5 mins – 60 Mins

 - Skip The Line – YES – $24.99

 - Additional Info – Multi-Launch coaster, topping out at 62Mph and 150ft, Tallest and Fastest Coaster in San Diego.

 The Ride is a Skyrocket II, the same as the Superman: Ultimate Flight Ride at Six Flags Discovery Kindom.
 This is a tried and tested ride and perfect for SeaWorld due to its compact size and relatively inexpensive construction.
 However, the ride is not for the faint-hearted.
 At Parks such as SeaWorld, rides are often a little watered down compared to some of the best.
 But Electric Eel is nothing of the sort!
 It is a top-shelf coaster that would fit into any lineup at any theme park.